 After his death, the great hymn writer and theologian Augustus Toplady, who was himself a close friend of Gill, wrote:

 “Such were the indefatigable labours, such the exemplary life, and such the comfortable death of this great and eminent person.
 If any one man can be supposed to have trod the whole circle of human learning, it was Dr. Gill.
 His attainments, both in obscure and polite literature, were (what is very uncommon) equally extensive and profound.
 Providence had, to this end, endued him with a firmness of constitution, and an unremitting vigor of mind, which rarely fall to the lot of the sedentary and learned.
-It would, perhaps, try the constitutions of half the literati in England, only to read, which care and attention, the whole of what he wrote.”
+It would, perhaps, try the constitutions of half the literati in England, only to read, with care and attention, the whole of what he wrote.”
 (John Rippon, Life and Writings: 136,137)

 I believe that such a man as John Gill is worthy of imitation in his character, doctrine and steadfastness, regardless of his denominational associations.
 A great mass of Christians since his death have realized this; and he is all the more to be studied by us who claim the name “Baptist”.
-Sadly, due to mostly to misunderstanding, misrepresentation and ignorance, many Baptists have shirked the voluminous and thorough writings of this great and brilliant servant of God.
+Sadly, due mostly to misunderstanding, misrepresentation and ignorance, many Baptists have shirked the voluminous and thorough writings of this great and brilliant servant of God.

 His first biographer (as well as successor in the Ministry), the Rev. John Rippon, wrote the following (which is just as true today as it was when he wrote it in 1838):

 “Dr. Gill is the only man, who hath, published both the Old and New Testament in the English language, so nearly including an exposition of every verse. … it is [also] somewhat observable, that it is the only Exposition of the Old and New Testament which the Baptists can, at present, peculiarly claim as their own, either in Great Britain, or in America.”
 (Life: 76-78)